cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 \end{bmatrix}
 $$

+### Orthographic Projection
+Orthographic projection does not aim for realism but instead accuracy.
+It more accurately represents distances and axes and is often used in engineering or $3$D modelling.
+There are definitely usecases for orthographic projection in graphics (isometric games for example) but I will not be covering them.

 ### World Space
 World space means the space that contains the 'absolute' position of all the objects.
 The motion of any object doesn't change the world coordinates of any other object.
 This is the default representation of all coordinates before they are transformed into other spaces.

 ### Camera Space
 Camera space means the space that contains all positions relative to the camera.
 The camera is the origin $(0, 0)$ in camera space, while all objects have coordinates based on where they are relative to the camera.

+### Screen Space
+Screen space represents the coordinates on the screen where $(0, 0)$ is the top left and $(1, 1)$ is the bottom right.
+It provides an easy way to draw $2$D primitives on the scrreen in order to represent $3$D shapes.

 ### Transformation of The Camera
 To transform the camera maintain the translation vector and the euler angles.
 When translating simply add to the component of the translation vector by projecting the forward vector of the camera onto the $xyz$ planes and when rotating the camera simply increment the euler angle being rotated on.

 Non-axis-aligned rotations may look awkward, but that must be solved by using *quaternions*.

+### Converting to Screen Space
+Compute the transformation matrix $M$ and the perspective projection matrix $P$.
+Take some vector $v$ that you would like to convert into screen space, and extend it to a $4$ component vector (where the last component is $1$).

+The screen space coordinates of it are given by the components of the following vector:
+$$
+\begin{bmatrix}x & y & z & 1\end{bmatrix} = PMv
+$$

+To convert the positions from proportions to pixels simply multiply by the width and height of the screen as needed.

 ## Directional Lighting
 Directional lights are a type of light source where every ray is parallel (going in the same direction).
 They are the simplest light source to implement as they only have a direction and intensity (no position or angle!).